slok/coredns-yaegi/README.md

 ## Configuration

-The configuration is very simple, a yaegi plugin can load a single plugin per block (if you need more, you can make your plugin have a chaining logic), and it can be loaded from a local file or a public HTTP URL.
+The configuration is very simple, a yaegi plugin can load a single plugin per block (if you need more, you can make your plugin have a chaining logic), and it can be loaded from a local file or a public HTTP URL. also the plugins can receive an string as an argument that will be passed to the plugins on load.
 Lets see some examples:

-Load a single plugin from a local file:
+Load a single plugin from a local file without options on a single line:

 ```
 . {